Apteco/AptecoPSFramework/AptecoPSFramework/plugins/Sendinblue/README.md

 # Quickstart

-This is all about the Brevo API
+This is all about the SendInBlue/Newsletter2Go API

 ```PowerShell